SatyakiDey75/Spam-Ham-Email-Classifier/README.md

 ## Usage
 - Copy the email id, header and content of the email you want to validate.
 - To initiate the program, run ``` python3 Main.py```
-- Now enter the details as asked by the proogram.
+- Now enter the details as asked by the program.
 - The program will check the details and give you the result.

 ##